browserengineering/book/book/accessibility.md

 ```

 But for inline layout, the situation is more complicated, for two reasons.
 The
-first is that the painting of each inline element is broken into runs of
+first is that the painting of each inline element is potentially broken into
-text, and can span multiple lines.
-So it's not even just one rectangle; if an
+multiple lines of text.
+So it's not even just one rectangle; if an `<a>`
-`<a>` element's anchor text spans multiple lines, we should paint one rectangle
+element's anchor text spans multiple lines, we should paint one rectangle for
-for each text run in each line.
+each text run in each line.

 The second complication is that there is not necessarily a layout object
 corresponding exactly to an `<a>` element, if there is other text or an
-`<input>` on the same line.
+`<input>` or `<button>` on the same line.

 We'll solve both of these problems by painting the focus ring in `LineLayout`
 (recall there is one of these for each line of an `InlineLayout`).
 Each line
-will paint a rect that is the union of the rects of all children that are for
+will paint a rect that is the union of the rects of all children that are for a
 `Text` node child of a focused parent.

 ``` {.python}